KediDili/VanillaPlusProfessions/features.md

 ### Ancestral Weaponry
 If Ginger Island has been unlocked,\nthe Dwarf sells dwarven weaponry.

+Note: The Dwarf that sells it is the one in the mines, not Ginger Island Volcano.

 ### Shared Focus
 Time is slower in any mines.